-- A cartomiser or tank, which contains a coil of resistance wire which vaporises e-liquid from a reservoir.
+- A cartomizer or tank, which contains a coil of resistance wire which vaporises e-liquid from a reservoir.

 With a manual battery, pressing the button will cause it to fire.
 Power is delivered to the coil, which then heats up, vaporising the e-liquid which is then inhaled.

-When using an automatic battery, taking a draw on the cartomiser or tank will automatically cause it to fire.
+When using an automatic battery, taking a draw on the cartomizer or tank will automatically cause it to fire.

 Are electronic cigarettes safe?

 E-cigarettes contain nicotine; unless you are buying a 0mg strength e-liquid or pre-filled cart.
 Of course, there are risks associated with using e-cigarettes - nicotine can raise your heart rate as well as having a few other side-effects, which are very similar to those associated with caffeine, and compared to the harm caused by tobacco cigarettes they present a far lower risk.
 Tobacco cigarettes contain around 600 ingredients which, when combusted, change to over 3000; 76 of which are known carcinogens.

 E-cigarettes contain 3 main ingredients: Propylene Glycol (PG) which carries the flavour and produces the throat hit or feel of smoking, Vegetable Glycerine (VG) which is smoother inhale and produces more vapour, and nicotine which also contributes to the throat hit.

 There are usually often flavourings included, bringing the total to an average of about 16 ingredients, none of which are known carcinogens.
 There is no combustion in an e-cigarette, therefore the ingredients do not change chemically to create other more harmful substances.